GevosoftOfficial/TheOnyxBashProject/README.md

 <br>

 Installing Onyx Bash is wery simple.
 1. Download the folder 'TheOnyxBashProject'.
-The easiest way to download the progject is to just click <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/TellSpaceOfficial/TheOnyxBashProject/tree/master/TheOnyxBashProject"> This Link </a> Or click the diwnload biúttons at the top of the page and locate to the 'TheOnyxBashProject' Folder.
+The easiest way to download the project is to just click <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/TellSpaceOfficial/TheOnyxBashProject/tree/master/TheOnyxBashProject"> This Link </a> Or click the download buttons at the top of the page and locate the 'TheOnyxBashProject' Folder.
 2. Extract zip file
 3. Open a Terminal inside the folder and type :
 <br>